brillout/gulp-jspm/README.md

 ### Usage

-The following code snippets are implemented at [demo/gulpfile.js](demo/gulpfile.js).
+Some of the following code snippets are implemented at [demo/gulpfile.js](demo/gulpfile.js).

 ```js
 var gulp = require('gulp');